JADE-V-V/JADE/docs/source/dev/insertbenchmarks.rst

 * ``select_runs``: This option allows
   to specify a regex pattern (in string format).
 Only the cases/runs that match the pattern will be plotted.
+* ``xlimits`` : a tuple with the lower and upper limits for the x-axis to apply.
+  If not set, the limits will be set automatically (preferred option).
+* ``ylimits`` : a tuple with the lower and upper limits for the y-axis to apply.
+  If not set, the limits will be set automatically (preferred option).

 An example of plot configuration is shown below: